-From the Visual Studio Project menu item, select Properties to display the StaticContent Project Properties tab and select the Devices group.
+From the Visual Studio Project menu item, select Properties to display the ocfhttpd Project Properties tab and select the Devices group.

 Click on the […] browse button to the right of the Output file folder text box to display the Output File Folder dialog.